Buckler's Hard: Shipbuilding

 Shipbuilding at Buckler's Hard declined in the nineteenth century.

+20th century to present

 During World War II, the village was used to build motor torpedo boats, and the river was a base for hundreds of landing craft for the Normandy invasion, Operation Overlord.
-Today the hamlet is given over to tourism, with a small maritime museum and a modern yachting marina.

 Buckler's Hard was where Sir Francis Chichester began and finished his solo voyage around the world in the Gipsy Moth IV.

+Economy

+Today the main activity in the hamlet is tourism, with a small maritime museum, and a modern yachting marina.